shahla4539/MechaCar_Statistical_Analysis/README.md

 By setting all three of these arguments, the t.test()function should produce our test statistic "t" along with our p-value, which we can use to evaluate our null hypothesis.

-For our study we want to test if the miles driven from our Mechacar dataset is statistically different from the miles driven in our Competitor data, we would use our t.test()function as follows:
+For our study we want to test if the miles per gallon from our Mechacar dataset is statistically different from the miles per gallon in our Competitor data, we would use our t.test()function as follows:

  #compare Mechacar versus Competitor means.
 >t.test(log10(mechacar_table$mpg),mu=mean(log10(competitor_table$mpg)))

+There are a number of metrics produced from the t.test()function, but for now we will only concern ourselves with the calculated p-value.
+Assuming our significance level was the common 0.05 percent, if our p-value is above our significance level we would not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.
-We'll need to compare our calculated p-value to our significance level.
-If our p-value is lower than the significance level, we would have sufficient evidence to reject the null hypothesis and state that the two means are statistically different.
-Similarly if our
+On the other hand, If our p-value is lower than the significance level, we would have sufficient evidence to reject the null hypothesis and state that the two means are statistically different.